princeton-ddss/AudioAndTextBasedSpeakerChangeDetection/README.md

 ## Usage
 The audio-and-text-based ensemble speaker change detection model could be applied to get speaker change detection results by running only one function.
 The function is **run_ensemble_audio_text_based_speaker_change_detection_model** in src/audiotextspeakerchangedetect/main.py.
-Please view the function description inside the Python file.

 Please view the sample codes to run the function in sample_run.py and sample_run_existingllama2output.py in the src/audiotextspeakerchangedetect.

+Specifically, detection_models input could be set as a list or sublist of ['pyannote', 'clustering', 'nlp', 'llama2-70b'].
+Device input could be set as None or 'gpu' or 'cpu'.
+If device is set as None, gpu would be used if it is available.
+Running llama2-70b requires at least 2 gpus and 250GB memory.
+If the computing resources is not available for running llama2-70b, please exclude llama2-70b from detection_models input or replace llama2-70b with llama2-7b.

+Please view the detailed function description and its inputs descriptions inside the Python file **src/audiotextspeakerchangedetect/main.py**.
 ```
 from audiotextspeakerchangedetect.main import run_ensemble_audio_text_based_speaker_change_detection_model